How to Get a Loan With High Debt-to-Income Ratio

 Aside from your DTI being considered too high, some reasons your loan application may be rejected include:

-• Your credit score was too low
+Your credit score was too low.

-• You don't make enough income
+You don't make a high enough income.

-• You wanted to borrow too much money
+You wanted to borrow too much money.

-• The loan purpose didn’t match the loan type
+The loan purpose didn’t match the loan type.

 Loan Types for High DTI Borrowers